sunsoren/sunsoren/README.md

  ˚₊· ͟͟͞͞➳❥ I'm Connor or Soren !!

- ᯓ★ DNI sharpwolf and that's about it . . . please stop roleplaying them in a public setting, it's very uncomfortable :(
+ ᯓ★ DNI sharpwolf and that's about it . . .

   ***Fandoms I have ponies for are*** . . . ₊˚⊹ ♡